In this tutorial, we will create a full-fledged registration experience, capable of...

 Click into the REGISTRATION tab of the Builder, then select the CUSTOM PROFILES tool from your belt on the left.
 Click the + NEW PROFILE button up top and create your first profile, "Member Attendee".
 Do the same for the other two types:

 With profiles, we dictate who will register and what they will register for.
-Each profile is a customizable form, within which you can set:
+Each profile is a customizable form that represents a TYPE of registrant.

 Remember, items represent any tangible selection that a registrant can make.
 Typically, we create items for these types of things: